-You must complete two health policy-related learning experiences to earn the Health Policy Certificate.
-Both are opportunities for you to gain hands-on experience beyond the classroom.
+To earn the Health Policy Certificate you must complete two health policy-related learning experiences.
+Both are opportunities for you to gain hands-on and practical experience beyond the classroom.
 One learning experience must be at least 300 hours and the second learning experience must be at least 150 hours.
 These experiential learning components are an essential part of health policy education and training, and you will be immersed in a dynamic and collaborative community that is passionate about improving health, health equity, and the value of health care.
 By working with and learning from experts in the field, you will to gain skills and abilities invaluable for a career in health policy.

-• Joining a Bass Connections Health Policy & Innovation theme project or any health policy-related Bass Connections project (counts only if not for credit).
-For more information about upcoming Bass Connections projects with a health policy aspect, please visit the Bass Connections website.
+- Joining a Bass Connections Health Policy & Innovation theme project or any health policy-related Bass Connections project as a volunteer (counts only if not for credit).
+For more information about upcoming Bass Connections projects with a health policy aspect, please visit the Bass Connections Health Policy & Innovation website.

 Key Notes on Learning Experiences

-• All experiences must go through a pre-approval process.
+- All experiences must go through an approval process.
+Find the approval form here.

-• Students must apply for retroactive approval for experiences taken prior to the Introductory Course.
+- You must apply for retroactive approval for experiences taken prior to the Introductory Course.
 Find the approval form here.

 The e-Portfolio is a creative space to showcase what you have accomplished throughout your Health Policy Certificate experience and serves as archive for your learning journey.
-Your e-Portfolio will be public-facing therefore, accessible to prospective employers or future academic programs.
+Your e-Portfolio can be public-facing, therefore, accessible to prospective employers or future academic programs.

-Your e-Portfolio will consist of health policy-related papers, presentations, reflections on conferences and Margolis Seminars attended (minimum of six), program reflections, and projects completed to provide evidence that you have attained the learning outcomes targeted by the program.
+Your e-Portfolio will consist of health policy-related papers, presentations, reflections on courses, learning experiences, conferences, and Margolis Seminars attended, program reflections, and projects completed to provide evidence that you have attained the learning outcomes targeted by the program.
 Final e-Portfolios will be reviewed by the Faculty Director the semester you take the Capstone Course (HLTHPOL 480).

 Your application is your opportunity to demonstrate a good fit with the program and detail your cohesive, thoughtful pathway through the Certificate.